Blood test

 A low vitamin B9 level in the blood means:

-Several drugs that include antibiotics, anticonvulsants or oral contraceptives may reduce the vitamin B9 level in the blood.
-If you are taking such medication, it is recommended to ask your doctor about possible interactions.
+Certain medications, such as antibiotics, anticonvulsants, or oral contraceptives, may reduce vitamin B9 levels.
+If you are on these medications, consult your doctor about possible interactions.

 Which factors can reduce the vitamin B9 level in the blood?